- The Steam API is crucial for many gaming and development projects that rely on the Steam platform.

-- After choosing this option, all you need to do is to find Steam (or the problematic game) in the list and set it to be allowed to pass through the firewall, by marking the option and both the Public and Private checkboxes.
+- After choosing this option, you must find Steam (or the problematic game) in the list and set it to pass through the firewall by marking the option for Public and Private.

-- Click on OK to allow your computer to restart and apply these settings.
+- Click OK to allow your computer to restart and apply these settings.